-Projects submitted to the fair are reviewed based on their research plan after they are finalized.
 Projects that have an incorrect or insufficiently detailed research may be disqualified.
 Disqualification typically occurs because projects involve restricted experiments or ones that do not provide sufficient safety or privacy protections.
 Projects that are disqualified after they have been finalized will not be able to participate in the fair.

 Precertification allows projects to be approved BEFORE the project experimentation is started.
 It requires a detailed research plan that must be followed during experimentation.
 The project is still reviewed after it has been finalized to make sure the research plan has not been significantly altered.